jamesplease/redux-resource/docs/recipes/canceling-requests.md

 If you happen to be using redux-observable, refer to that library's documentation for
 [a recipe for request cancellation](https://redux-observable.js.org/docs/recipes/Cancellation.html).

-Some developers may not choose to use Observables because they are less familiar than some of the other options here.
-They may also have a steeper learning curve, which is justified as they are a fundamentally more powerful abstraction.

-Another concern some developers may have is that RxJS can contribute more to your app's bundle size than some of these other options.
-Keep in mind, though, that this depends on _how much_ of RxJS that you decide to use in your application.

 ### Alternatives